GREAT WHITE SHARK EXPEDITION

 ( 5 day trip / 3 days diving )

-We are headed to Isla de Guadalupe, Mexico to dive with the king of all sharks - the great white.
-Located in the Pacific Ocean approximately 165 miles west of Ensenada, Mexico, Guadalupe Island is the best place in the world to see great white sharks underwater.
-The island has a large population of white sharks that annually visit these waters, thanks to the thousands of Guadalupe fur seals and northern elephant seals that call the island home.
+We are headed to Isla de Guadalupe, Mexico on the M/V Southern Sport to dive with the king of all sharks - the great white.
+Located in the Pacific Ocean, approximately 165 miles west of Ensenada, Mexico.
+Guadalupe Island is the best place in the world to see great white sharks underwater.
+The island has a large population of white sharks that annually visit these waters, thanks to the thousands of Guadalupe fur seals, California sealions and northern elephant seals that call the island home.
 With over 100 plus feet of visibility, the water here is every Shark photographers dream...crystal clear conditions and big toothy sharks.
-Other wildlife that can possibly be viewed during our dives; Guadalupe fur seals, Northern elephant seals, makos, blue sharks and yellowfin tuna.
+Other wildlife that can possibly be viewed during our dives; makos, blue sharks and yellowfin tuna.

-This expedition uses surface supplied air (hookah) instead of scuba tanks, so this cage diving adventure is open to both divers and non-divers alike.
+This expedition uses surface supplied air (hookah) instead of scuba tanks, so this cage diving adventure is OPEN to non-certified divers also.

 THE SUBMERSIBLE CAGE